deepaksannurkards22-source/deepaksannurkards22-source/README.md

 ## 🚀 Long-Term Vision

-To grow into a Machine Learning Engineer and eventually lead data-driven decision-making as a future Chief Data Officer.
+To grow into a Machine Learning Engineer.

 ---